Q) How far ahead should I apply?

 - Have completed the educational component of the program

 - Are able to provide a copy of your completion certificate or a copy of your previous visa if you participated with a different au pair organisation

-- Have lived outside of the US for at least 2 years
+- Have lived outside of the U.S.A for at least 2 years

 If you would like to apply for another year in America, please click here to start.

 Q) Can I return to the same family?

 (A)Yes, as long as you qualify as a ‘returnee Au Pair’ and your host family are happy to have you back again.